 - Keeping windows open sometimes gives you extra option to shout out if needed.

-- Keep conversation polite and professional level.
+- Keep the conversation polite and on a professional level.
 Limit it to everyday matters rather than personal things.

 In case of FIGHT-OR-FLIGHT situations, It’s safer to choose FLIGHT

 Any kind of sexual activity requires consent of both parties.
 Anything ranging from actions, words to physical contact with a sexual intent can be considered as a sexual activity.
-If such an act is committed against children or women without their consent, it is a punishable offence.
+The law classifies sexual acts into two: natural sexual acts and unnatural sexual acts.
+If any act of sexual nature is committed against a child it is a punishable offence.
+Natural and unnatural sexual acts committed against women without their consent are punishable offences.
+The law also punishes a person who commits non-consensual unnatural sexual acts against all persons including men, women and others.

 Elements of consent: